 The killing of George Floyd

-With the killing of George Floyd and repeated acts violence against people of color, we want you to know that PSR Maine supports and stands with the American Medical Association, other leading medical associations, and PSR National and chapters denouncing police brutality and racism in all forms.
+With the killing of George Floyd and repeated acts violence against people of color, PSR Maine stands with the American Medical Association, other leading medical associations, and PSR National and PSR chapters denouncing police brutality and racism in all forms.

 We believe that in order to protect the health of all Mainers and to achieve health, economic, and social equity we must raise our voices and stand together by voting and sharing these messages with policy makers and others.

 “Ignorance and prejudice are the handmaidens of propaganda.
 Our mission, therefore, is to confront ignorance with knowledge, bigotry with tolerance, and isolation with the outstretched hand of generosity.
 Racism can, will, and must be defeated.” – Kofi Annan

 Be well and stay in touch